mattwells77/Wing_Commander_IV_Enhancement_Patch/README.md

 - For the DOS version of the game, you must first install the [Windows 95 Upgrade Patch](https://www.wcnews.com/wcpedia/Windows_95_Upgrade) by copying the "WC4W.EXE" and "XANLIB.DLL" from this archive to your game folder.
 - For the GOG DVD version of the game, you will only need to copy "WC4W.EXE" to your game folder.
 - Click on [Releases](https://github.com/mattwells77/Wing_Commander_IV_Enhancement_Patch/releases) and download the latest "wc4w_en_x.x.x.zip" where "x" is the version number and "libvlc_min_pack_3.0.21.zip" files.
 Extract the contents of these files to your Wing Commander 4 Install directory.
 - For optional HD movie playback: Download the [Wing Commander 4 HD Video Pack](https://www.wcnews.com/wcpedia/Wing_Commander_4_HD_Video_Pack) created by ODVS and hosted by the [Wing Commander CIC](https://www.wcnews.com/#).
-Extract the movies to the "vobs" folder in your Wing Commander 4 Install directory.
+Extract the movies to the "vob" folder in your Wing Commander 4 Install directory.
 - Once Installed, optional settings can be edited in the "wc4w_en.ini" file.
 Further details can be found within the file.

 ## Compiling: